English invasion of Scotland (1296): Invasion

 The English army crossed the Tweed River on 28 March 1296 and proceeded to the priory of Coldstream, staying there overnight.
 The English army then marched towards the town of Berwick, Scotland's most important trading port, at that time.
 Berwick's garrison was commanded by William the Hardy, Lord of Douglas, while the English army was led by Robert de Clifford, 1st Baron de Clifford.
 The English succeeded in entering the town and began to sack Berwick, with contemporary accounts of the number of townspeople slain range from between 4,000 and 17,000.
 The English then began a siege of Berwick Castle, whereupon Douglas surrendered it upon conditions that his life and those of his garrison were spared.

 Edward I and the English army remained at Berwick for a month, supervising the strengthening of its defences.
 On 5 April, Edward I received a message from the Scottish king renouncing his homage to Edward I. After not being able to force battle with the Scots, Edward I decided to take the battle to the Scots.
-The next objective was Patrick, Earl of March's castle at Dunbar, a few miles up the coast from Berwick, that had been occupied by the Scots.
-The Earl of March was sided with the English, however wife, Marjory Comyn, daughter of Alexander Comyn, Earl of Buchan, did not share her husband's political loyalties and had allowed the Scots to occupy the castle.
-Edward I sent one of his chief lieutenants, John de Warenne, 6th Earl of Surrey, John Balliol's own father-in-law, northwards with a strong force of knights to lay siege to the stronghold.
-The Dunbar defenders sent messages to John, who caught up with the main body of the Scottish army at Haddington, requesting urgent assistance.
-In response the Scots army, advanced to the rescue of Dunbar Castle.
-John did not accompany the army.
+The next objective was Patrick, Earl of March's castle at Dunbar, a few miles up the coast from Berwick, then occupied by the Scots.
+The Earl of March himself had sided with the English, however his wife, Marjory Comyn, daughter of Alexander Comyn, Earl of Buchan, did not share her husband's political loyalties and had allowed the Scots to occupy the castle.
+Edward I sent one of his chief lieutenants, John de Warenne, 6th Earl of Surrey, who was John Balliol's own father-in-law, northwards with a strong force of knights to lay siege to the stronghold.
+The Dunbar defenders sent messages to King John, who had caught up with the main body of the Scottish army at Haddington, requesting urgent assistance.
+In response the Scots army advanced to the rescue of Dunbar Castle.
+King John did not accompany the army.

 The two armies came met each other on 27 April and gave battle, near Dunbar.
 The Scots occupied a strong position on some high ground to the west.
 Surrey's cavalry had to cross a gully intersected by the Spott Burn.
 As they did so their ranks broke up, and the Scots, deluded into thinking the English were leaving the field, abandoned their position in a disorderly downhill charge, only to find that Surrey's forces had reformed on Spottsmuir and were advancing in perfect order.
 The English routed the disorganised Scots in the charge.
 The action was brief, with the only casualty of any note being the Lothian knight, Sir Patrick de Graham.
 A large number of Scottish lords, knights and men-at-arms were taken prisoner, including John Comyn, Lord of Badenoch and the earls of Atholl, Ross and Menteith, Richard Suart and William de Saintclair.
 Those who did escape, fled westwards to the safety of Ettrick Forest.
 Those captured were sent into captivity in England.